Moody Bible Institute: 21st century

 Since 2012, MBI has received federal financial assistance, which means the religious institution is subject to federal rules, including Title IX, which prohibits sex-based discrimination.
 After several female students complained of being denied access to the then-male-only pastoral ministry program, the institute changed its policy in 2016.
 However, communications instructor Janay Garrick, who helped the students file Title IX complaints, found that her employment contract would not be renewed at the end of 2017.
 MBI argued that her "views on gender equity (which the college was aware of when she was hired) made her incompatible with the school."
 As of March 2024, Garrick is pursuing a Title VII sex-discrimination lawsuit against MBI because male colleagues "who shared her egalitarian views and joined her in speaking out against sexism on Moody Bible’s campus faced none of the harassment or retaliation directed at Garrick."
 MBI engaged Grand River Solutions to review its Title IX compliance and make recommendations for change.

-In November 2017, the institution announced the closure of its campus in Spokane, Washington and reductions in other programs and services in response to continued drops in enrollment.
+In November 2017, the institution announced the closure of its campus in Spokane, Washington (excluding Moody Aviation) and reductions in other programs and services in response to continued drops in enrollment.
 Faculty were distressed by impending job losses, and penned an anonymous letter to the administration in the student newspaper expressing concerns about faculty layoffs when the administration had just committed $22 million for a new campus building.
 Two months later, both the President and Chief Operating Officer resigned, and the provost retired.
 In its announcement of these changes, the institution cited "widespread concerns over the direction" of the institution.

 Mark Jobe, founder of the multisite New Life Community Church, became the new president in January 2019.
 In July 2019, Jobe announced a long-range plan to redevelop portions of Moody's campus.
 Proceeds from the sale of 8.1 acres would be earmarked for campus improvements, scholarships, endowment, and financial reserves.
 The "North Union" project was approved by the Chicago Plan Commission in July 2021 and by the Chicago City Council in October 2022.
+In January 2026, Jobe announced that he would step down as president at the end of the academic year.
+Timothy Sisk became interim president on July 1, 2026.
+It was announced on July 21, 2026, that Dr. Rick Melson would become the eleventh president of Moody Bible Institute.
+Melson previously served at Southwest Baptist University, Cedarville University, and Bethlehem Baptist Church with John Piper.